EstiNet/ClioteSky/README.md

 # ClioteSky

-A reasonably secure yet simple proxy for protobufs with an easy to implement API (simple RabbitMQ).
+A reasonably simple, yet secure proxy for protobufs with an easy to implement API (simple RabbitMQ).

 ## Installation